 Not only do plants help bring the feeling of nature indoors, but they have a proven positive effect on your mental health.
 Research demonstrates that viewing plants can reduce stress and is scientifically pleasing to the human eye.

 Fresh flowers are your friend

-Flowers are another way to bring nature into your home, and they don’t have to be a weekly purchase.
+Similar to potted plants, flowers are another way to bring nature into your home, and they don’t even have to be a weekly purchase!
 Orchids, for example, are a semi-permanent installation of flora — if tended to carefully, they will reflower every year.